VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

 When working with Reliability types, the following concepts are encountered:

-* Package loss — whether packages will reach the endpoint over the network or not.
+* Package drop — whether packages will reach the endpoint over the network or not.
 * Ordering — whether packages will arrive, according to the sending queue.
-* Duplication — whether packages will multiply, during delivery.
+* Duplication — whether packages will multiply during delivery.
 * Fragmentation - whether packages will be split up to be sent over the network.
 Note that if the Reliability type does not support fragmentation, the maximum package size is limited by MTU.